-Sessions at Content Jam are facilitated by industry leaders and are approximately 45-60 minutes long, including allotted time for attendee questions.
-Our sessions are separated into four tracks:
+Sessions at Content Jam are facilitated by industry leaders and are approximately 60 minutes long, including allotted time for attendee questions.
+Our sessions are separated into five tracks:

-1) Strategy sessions that cover brand messaging, personas, and best practices for creating content strategies that work.
+1) Strategy sessions cover the big picture: positioning, research, personas and best practices for content strategies.

 Attendees can attend any track they wish in any order they want.
 Check back for details on the specific sessions.